swapins/AI-Image-Backend/README.md

-Here’s a full version of the `README.md`, including detailed instructions for setting up the Laravel backend, configuring the mail client, OpenAI API, Pusher credentials, and handling queues with `php artisan queue:work`:

----

 # Laravel Backend for SaaS Image Generation Application

 This repository contains the backend API built with Laravel for a SaaS application that allows users to upload images and generate variations using a generative AI API.
 The application provides user authentication, image uploads, image generation, and API endpoints for communication with the frontend built in Next.js.